 Is an incident keeping your van off the road?
-We'll give you a small courtesy van to use while we fix it.
+We'll give you a small courtesy van to use, such as a Ford Transit Connect, while we fix it with our comprehensive insurance.
 Or for up to 21 days in a row if it's written off or stolen.

 Comprehensive claims only.

-Commercial van insurance allows you to use your van or pick-up for your company.
+Commercial van insurance allows you to use your van or pickup for work.
 For example, if you need to drive goods, tools, or equipment to different locations as part of your job, you'll need cover for commercial use.

 Our comprehensive van insurance isn't on comparison sites, so we've explained our cover levels and the benefits below.
-When comparing van quotes, it's worth remembering that choosing the cheapest van insurance isn't always best for your business.
-While it may seem the most budget-friendly option, it's always best to decide based on what you're covered for, as it could be more expensive if something unexpected happens.
-Whether its fully comprehensive or third party, fire and theft that you need, we're on it.
+When comparing van insurance quotes, it's worth remembering that choosing the cheapest van insurance isn't always best for your business.
+While it may seem the most budget-friendly, it's always best to decide based on what you're covered for, as it could be more expensive if something unexpected happens.
+Whether it's comprehensive or third party, fire and theft that you need, we're on it.

 If you need van insurance for personal use, find out more about our private van insurance here.

 A broad commercial van insurance policy that covers you for a range of eventualities.
-Direct Line van insurance includes:
+Direct Line comprehensive van insurance features include:

-Your No Claim Discount won't be affected by one claim made during the current period of cover, or by two claims arising in the three preceding years of insurance.
+Your No Claim Discount won't be affected by one claim made during the current policy period, or by two claims arising in the three preceding years of insurance.

-If you have at least 4 years' No Claim Discount, you and all named drivers are at least 25, and all have no fault claims within the past three years, then you'll be eligible to buy No Claim Discount Protection.
-You'll no longer be eligible for this cover if claims exceed the above numbers.
+To be eligible, you must have at least 4 years' No Claim Discount, you and all named drivers must be at least 25, and all have no fault claims within the past three years.
+You'll no longer be eligible if claims exceed the above numbers.
 Your premium may still increase following a claim.

-If you have an accident involving your van where you aren't to blame, this covers the costs of bringing a claim against the person responsible, where we agree there's a better than 50% chance of your claim succeeding.
+If you're involved in a road traffic collision in your van where you aren't to blame, this covers the costs of bringing a claim for your uninsured losses against the person responsible, where we agree there's a better than 50% chance of your claim succeeding.

 Examples of losses we cover include: